 Course Distribution by Subject:

-Total number of courses required for graduation 62
+Total number of courses required for graduation: 60

 Most classes are one-and-a-half hours long, and meet once per week, with some text courses meeting for one two-hour session each week.
-Students are expected to devote four to six hours of out-of-class chevruta time, weekly, for each text course taken.
-All Hebrew Seminary classes are interpreted for Deaf and hard-of-hearing students.
+Students are encouraged to work in chevruta (partner learning) outside of class.
+All Hebrew Seminary classes all classes in which a Deaf or hard-of-hearing student is present will be American Sign Language (ASL) interpreted.

 While the curriculum provides a well-rounded course of study, students have the opportunity to major in an area of their choice, and to develop a particular level of expertise in that area.
-Each student chooses a major by the end of Year Two, from either Talmud, Kabbalah/Healing, or Jewish Deaf Studies.
-Four of the student's six elective courses must be taken in the area of the student's major.
+Each student chooses a major by the end of year two, from either Talmud, Kabbalah/Healing, or Jewish Deaf Studies.
+Two of the student’s four elective courses must be taken in the area of the student’s major.